kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/README.md

 To sync state from this Git repo into EKS cluster we use [FluxCD](https://fluxcd.io/).

+FluxCD has a dedicated [CLI tool](https://fluxcd.io/flux/installation/#install-the-flux-cli).
+We use it iniside our scripts to generate and monitor syncs.

 FluxCD resources stored inside the `./resources` directory and have been generated with use of `./hack/flux-update.bash`.
 The script prepares manifests for the [GitOps Tool Kit](https://fluxcd.io/flux/components/) and generates [Sources](https://fluxcd.io/flux/components/source/), [Kustomizations](https://fluxcd.io/flux/components/kustomize/kustomization/) and [Helm Releases](https://fluxcd.io/flux/components/helm/helmreleases/).

 The `flux-system` namespace contains all GitOps Tool Kit componenets as well as all Flux Sources and Kustomizations.
 Helm Releases ought to be deployed in the same namespaces as manifests they create.
 As a convention, Flux Helm Releases have to be prefixed with `flux-hr-`, Kustomizations with `ks-` and sources should contain `-source-` part.
 These are our internal conventions and are used for discovery process in our scripts: